devise-two-factor/devise-two-factor/UPGRADING.md

 # Guide to upgrading from 2.x to 3.x

+Pull request #76 allows for compatibility with `attr_encrypted` 3.0, which should be used due to a security vulnerability discovered in 2.0.

 Pull request #73 allows for compatibility with `attr_encrypted` 2.0.
 This version changes many of the defaults which must be taken into account to avoid corrupted OTP secrets on your model.

 Due to new security practices in `attr_encrypted` an encryption key with insufficient length will cause an error.
 If you run into this, you may set `insecure_mode: true` in the `attr_encrypted` options.